U of Michigan gets $40M gift to help 1st-generation students

 “I feel like their main thing is retention and they focus on retention and just being there for us and making sure we’re OK as people.
 Money isn’t everything,” Johnson said.
 “Kessler truly cares about what happens to students after they receive the money, after they graduate and I definitely feel like that makes a difference.”

-The program, which rather than awarding a scholarship and leaving students to navigate the waters of post-secondary education without guidance, includes access to peer mentoring, alumni networking and support staff.
+The program, which rather than awarding a scholarship and leaving students to navigate the waters of postsecondary education without guidance, includes access to peer mentoring, alumni networking and support staff.
 Student academic success, post-graduation employment and additional data is tracked by the program in order to ensure those who participate get the support they need to best participate in their communities.

 In the past several years U-M has expanded the program to five other institutions: Syracuse University, Johns Hopkins University, Cornell University, Queens College and St. Francis College.
 With the donation, the Wilpon Family Foundation and Bloomberg Philanthropies are partnering and hope to expand the Kessler Scholars Program to as many as 10 new institutions.